Enalapril: History

 Squibb developed the first ACE inhibitor, captopril, but it had adverse effects such as a metallic taste (which, as it turned out, was due to the sulfhydryl group).
 Merck developed enalapril as a competing product.

-Enalaprilat was developed partly to overcome these limitations of captopril.
+Enalaprilat was developed first, partly to overcome these limitations of captopril.
 The sulfhydryl moiety was replaced by a carboxylate moiety, but additional modifications were required in its structure-based design to achieve a potency similar to captopril.
 Enalaprilat, however, had a problem of its own in that it had poor oral availability.
-This was overcome by the researchers at Merck by the esterification of enalaprilat with ethanol to produce enalapril.
+This was overcome by the Merck researchers through the esterification of enalaprilat with ethanol to produce enalapril.

 Merck introduced enalapril to market in 1981; it became Merck's first billion dollar-selling drug in 1988.
 The patent expired in 2000, opening the way for generics.

+Society and culture

+Legal status

+In September 2023, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency adopted a positive opinion, recommending the granting of a pediatric use marketing authorization for the medicinal product Aqumeldi, intended for the treatment of heart failure in children from birth to less than 18 years of age.
+The applicant for this medicinal product is Proveca Pharma Limited.
+Aqumeldi was approved for medical use in the European Union in November 2023.